inoxlang/inox/docs/builtin.md

 ```
 ### http.exists

-the http.exists takes a URL (or host) as argument, it sends a HEAD request and returns true if the status code is less than 400..
+the http.exists takes a URL (or host) as argument, it sends a HEAD request and returns true if the status code is less than 400.
 ### http.post

 the http.post sends a POST request to the specified URL (or host) with the given body value, the body value can be any %readable or serializable object/list.
-A %mimetype value can be specified to change the value of the Content-Type header..
+A %mimetype value can be specified to change the value of the Content-Type header.

 **examples**